picce/pigeoncms/wiki/base/cache.md

 You can cache almost everything using `PigeonCms.Core.Helpers.CacheManager<T>` class.

-Here an example of how to use cache to store a list of items.
+Here an example of how to use cache to store a list of items:
 ```C#
 const string CACHE_KEY = "Rows_Items";
 var cachedList = new CacheManager<List<Item>>("ACME.CacheSample");